+when the last two boundary conditions from (1.2) are taken into account.
 Therefore the boundary value problem (1.1)-(1.2) reduces to the well-known eigenvalue problem for the Laplacian in one dimension:

-As is well known, system (1.4)-(1.5) yields a sequence of eigenvalues and eigenfunctions Furthermore, each eigenfunction in (1.4)-(1.5) is simple.
-The eigenfunction $v_{1}$ is called the first buckling mode and $P_{1}$ is the well-known Euler critical buckling load, sometimes also called the onset buckling load.
-It is used widely in engineering practice. \ The above Euler critical buckling load is derived based on the Hooke's law, relating the axial stress $\sigma_{x}$ and the axial strain $\epsilon_{x}:$ $\sigma_{x}=E\epsilon_{x}$ and the assumption that during the deformation, the cross-sections of the beam column remains perpendicular to the center line.
-This classical result is generalized for the Hollomon's law $\sigma_{x}=K|\epsilon_{x}|^{n-1}\epsilon_{x},$ where equation (1.1) is replaced by:
+As is well known, system (1.4)-(1.5) yields a sequence of eigenvalues and eigenfunctions, providing the following buckling modes and the corresponding buckling loads Furthermore, each eigenfunction of (1.4)-(1.5) is simple.
+The first buckling mode $v_{1}$ corresponds to the well-known Euler critical buckling load $P_{1}=EI(\frac{\pi}{L})^2$, which is sometimes called the onset buckling load.
+This is used widely in engineering practice for designing weight supporting columns of elastic materials. \ The above Euler critical buckling load is derived based on Hooke's law, relating the axial stress $\sigma_{x}$ and the axial strain $\epsilon_{x}$ by $\sigma_{x}=E\epsilon_{x}$ and the assumption that during the deformation, the cross-sections of the beam column remain perpendicular to the beam's center line.
+This classical result is generalized in [12] for Hollomon's law $\sigma_{x}=K|\epsilon_{x}|^{n-1}\epsilon_{x},$ where equation (1.1) is replaced by: